 As always, if the cake or frosting seems too soft to easily decorate, chill it in the freezer for about 15 minutes (or longer in the refrigerator) to firm up the crumb coat and proceed with your decorating.

-Should the Lemon Cake be Refrigerated?
+Should this Lemon Layer Cake be Refrigerated?